juanedcabrera/calientes-app-server/README.md

 - Make an admin page for easy maintenance of the site from the back-end

 - Infographics with cool information that could be shared

+## Sprint Days

+Day 1:
+- Define workload and who will take what
+- Set up the dev environment, including server and database config

+Day 2:
+- Create the necessary database schema for the Hot Ones data.
+- Load data into the database
+- Implement and test each API route to ensure data retrieval and manipulation.

+Day 3:
+- Develop the basic structure of the front-end website with limited design features.
+- Create the essential pages, such as seasons, hot sauces, guests, and other relevant sections.

+Day 4:
+- Design and style the website using CSS to improve its visual appeal.
+- Create and integrate assets, including guest headshots, hot sauce images, and icons.

+Day 5:
+- Integrate and showcase the statistical data obtained from the API.
+- Develop visualizations, such as charts or graphs, to enhance the presentation of statistics.

+Day 6:
+- Conduct thorough testing of the website's functionality and responsiveness across different devices.
+- Identify and address any bugs or issues encountered during testing.
+- Optimize the website's performance and remove unnecessary code, including console.logs.

+Day 7:
+- Perform a final round of testing to ensure all features work as intended.
+- Address any remaining issues or bugs identified during the testing phase.
+- Prepare the website for deployment to a production environment.
+- Document the setup instructions, APIs, and any additional information for future reference.

 ## Authors

 - [Andrew Smith](https://www.github.com/continentaldivide)